 The RSCS™ program is presently being deployed at nursing homes, residences, restaurants, and a variety of other sites throughout Texas.
 New sites are being added on a regular basis.
 At each of these sites the RSCS™ program is successfully keeping rats and mice out of sight and out of mind.

 Even at sites where others have failed?
 Yes.
 We often get called in where some of the most well-known & reputable pest management firms in the world have been unable to control the rats and mice at their client locations.
 After suffering catastrophic rodent infestations at their sites, then being treated to the rapid, successful solution the RSCS™ program provides, these clients happily attest to its heroic results.
 The RSCS™ program has never failed, even under the most challenging of conditions.
 And it keeps on working, day after day, month after month, year after year…

 The program has three basic parts, and may — when needed — include a fourth:

-(1) it employs a special rodent bait station, modified in the EntomoBiotics Inc. laboratory, that adheres to stringent RSCS™ standards; this station — which is constantly being updated and improved — is deployed in its most advanced form at new sites immediately, and optionally retrofitted to existing RSCS™ program sites as each improvement is made;
+(1) it employs a special rodent bait station, modified and maintained in the EntomoBiotics Inc. laboratory, that adheres to stringent RSCS™ standards; this station — which is constantly being updated and improved — is deployed in its most advanced form at new sites immediately, and retrofitted to existing RSCS™ program sites at the next scheduled service visit;